 When you can buy mutual funds and ETFs

-When you can purchase a mutual fund or ETF differs.
+The time and frequency when you can purchase a mutual fund or ETF differs.
 Mutual funds are priced only at the end of each trading day.
 While you can place your order at any time, it won’t be filled until the exact price of the fund is tallied up at day’s end.
 So you won’t know what you’re paying until the transaction is complete.
 But you’ll always pay the exact net asset value of the fund’s holdings.

 In contrast, an ETF trades like a stock on an exchange, and you can buy whenever the market is open.
-You can place your buy or sell order as you would for a stock, and see the exact price you pay when the order is executed.
-Unlike a mutual fund, you may end up paying much more or much less than the fund’s actual net assets, though the difference is usually negligible.
+You can place your buy or sell order as you would for a stock and see the exact price you pay when the order is executed.
+Unlike a mutual fund, you may end up paying more or less than the fund’s actual net assets, though the difference is usually negligible.